You are here on Booted Harleydude's website: Home

 Styles of Motorcycle Boots

 All motorcycle boots are not the same.
 There are several styles of motorcycle boots you can choose from.
-The most common of these styles include racing or motorcross boots, "shorty" or tactical boots, tall "biker" boots, and police motorcycle patrol boots.
-There are cowboy boots made for motorcycling, but they are rare.
+The most common of these styles include engineer or harness boots, "shorty" or tactical boots, tall "biker" boots, police motorcycle patrol boots, and racing or motorcross boots.
+There are cowboy boots made for motorcycling, but they are not common.

-Tac Boots "Shorty boots" are called that simply because they are 10" (25cm) or shorter.
+... are called that simply because they are 10" (25cm) or shorter.
 Actually, most "shorty" boots are 6" (15cm) to 8" (20cm) tall.
 These boots are also called tactical boots, because some police officers or wildland firefighters wear them.
 These boots are perfect for motorcycling and everyday wear.
-In fact, in my opinion, my Chippewa Firefighter boots (pictured) are absolutely the MOST comfortable boot I have worn while motorcycling.
+In my opinion, boots of this design, such as my Chippewa Firefighter boots or All American Firefighter boots, are the most comfortable style of boots I have worn while motorcycling.

 Tall biker boots

-Tall biker boots are usually 14" (35cm) to 20" (51cm) tall.
+...are usually 14" (35cm) to 20" (51cm) tall.
 They come in either Harness style (shown: my 18" (46cm) Wesco Harness Boots) or Engineer style.
-Harness boots have a strap that wraps around the foot across the back of the heel and attached with a ring at each side, and usually have a square toe.
-Engineer boots have a single strap with a buckle across the instep, and usually have a rounded toe.
-Both styles of motorcycle boots are equally as common, and it is a matter of personal preference as to which style to choose.
 Some bikers like to wear taller boots because of the added protection the boots provide to the legs, especially if the configuration of the motorcycle being ridden puts hot exhaust pipes close to the legs.
 Personally, I prefer taller boots when riding in cold weather, because they are warmer.
 I also like how they look.
 Tall biker boots, especially if worn with jeans, pants, or breeches tucked inside them, make an impressive appearance.
 The most well-known brands of this style of boot include Chippewa and Wesco.

 Motor patrol boots